-It’s simple to make your own notebook for all of your Bible study notes.
+It’s simple to make your own notebook for all of your notes from Bible studies.
 Let me show you how I created mine using the Books of the Bible Timeline printables.

 *This post contains affiliate links.
 Please see my full disclosure for details.

 If you’ve attended church your whole life, your head is filled with sermons, books, Bible studies, conversations, and personal insights from years of studying.
 For most of us, it seems to go in one ear and out the other.
 We’ve heard the stories a million times, but we’re not really making any progress on connecting the lessons together.
 You may have the big picture, but retelling the details is a little blurry.

 If you’re new to studying the Bible, how much more difficult it is to know where to start!

 Some people suggest starting in the gospels, while others aim to read the entire Bible in one year.
 I’m not here to tell you the ”right” place to start, I want to encourage you where you already are.